-- Veterans Administration (VA) funding fee – If you have a VA loan, you may be required to pay a VA funding fee at closing (or you can roll this fee into the cost of the loan if you prefer).
-This is a percentage of the loan amount that the VA assesses to fund the VA home loan program, however some borrowers are exempt from this fee.
+- Veterans Administration (VA) funding fee – If you have a VA loan, you may be required to pay a VA funding fee at closing.
+You can choose to roll this fee into the cost of the loan if you prefer.
+This fee is a percentage of the loan amount that the VA assesses to fund the VA home loan program.
+However some borrowers are exempt from this fee.
 Cost: 2.15% of the loan with 0 down payment.

 What can people do to decrease closing costs?

 Many closing costs are negotiable, and some aren’t even necessary.
-Understand that you can shop around and hopefully find other lenders willing to offer you a loan with lower fees at closing.
+It’s important to understand that you can shop around to find lenders willing to offer you a loan with lower fees at closing.
 Here are some other things to consider:

 Participate in a loyalty program

 Some banks offer help with their closing costs for buyers if you use that bank to finance your purchase.
-It’s the bank’s way of offering a reward for being a customer.
+This is the bank’s way of offering a reward for being a customer.